tanveerkgill/nhanes_inferential_2021_23/README.md

-# nhanes_inferential_2021_23
-NHANES 2021-2023 Inferential Analytics Assignment Objective
-Use the NHANES data to perform basic inferential statistics using Python in Google Colab.
-You will explore relationships and differences in health metrics and demographic variables, utilizing the skills learned in class to answer key questions about the dataset.
-Your final analysis should be saved as a Google Colab notebook and uploaded to a GitHub repository.

-NHANES Data: NHANES 2021-2023
-Data Preparation
-To start, you’ll use the following NHANES variables for analysis:

-Marital Status (DMDMARTZ) - categorical, needs recoding (married or not married).
-Education Level (DMDEDUC2) - categorical, needs recoding (bachelor’s or higher vs. less than bachelor’s).
-Age in Years (RIDAGEYR) - continuous.
-Systolic Blood Pressure (BPXOSY3) - continuous.
-Diastolic Blood Pressure (BPXODI3) - continuous.
-Vitamin D Lab Interpretation (LBDVD2LC) - categorical, two levels.
-Hepatitis B Lab Antibodies (LBXHBS) - categorical, needs recoding to two levels.
-Weak/Failing Kidneys (KIQ022) - categorical, can be treated as two levels.
-Minutes of Sedentary Behavior (PAD680) - continuous, needs cleaning (remove values 7777, 9999, and null).
-Current Self-Reported Weight (WHD020) - continuous, needs cleaning (remove values 7777, 9999, and null).
-Instructions
-Create Your GitHub Repository

-Create a new GitHub repository titled nhanes_inferential_2021_23.
-Include a README.md file that briefly describes the project and the analyses you are performing for each of the questions.
-Complete the Analysis in Google Colab

-Use Google Colab to conduct your analysis.
-Your notebook should be well-documented with explanations of each step just as like we have done in the class notebooks.
-Questions for Analysis

-Use the questions below to guide your analysis.
-Remember to transform or recode variables where needed as specified, and determine the appropriate statistical tests that should be performed based on the question and variables.

-Question 1: "Is there an association between marital status (married or not married) and education level (bachelor’s degree or higher vs. less than a bachelor’s degree)?"

-Variables: DMDMARTZ (marital status) and DMDEDUC2 (education level).
-Recode as specified.
-Question 2: "Is there a difference in the mean sedentary behavior time between those who are married and those who are not married?"

-Variables: DMDMARTZ (marital status, recoded) and PAD680 (sedentary behavior time, cleaned).
-Question 3: "How do age and marital status affect systolic blood pressure?"

-Variables: RIDAGEYR (age), DMDMARTZ (marital status, recoded), and BPXOSY3 (systolic blood pressure).
-Question 4: "Is there a correlation between self-reported weight and minutes of sedentary behavior?"

-Variables: WHD020 (self-reported weight, cleaned) and PAD680 (sedentary behavior time, cleaned).
-Question 5 (Creative Analysis): Develop your own unique question using at least one of the variables listed above.
-Ensure that your question can be answered using one of the following tests: chi-square, t-test, ANOVA, or correlation.
-Clearly state your question, explain why you chose the test, and document your findings.
+# NHANES Inferential Analysis 2021–2023

+This repository contains my inferential statistics project using NHANES 2021–2023 data.
+All analysis is done in the Jupyter/Colab notebook `nhanes_inferential_2021_23.ipynb`.

+## Data

+The analysis uses selected variables from the NHANES 2021–2023 cycles, including:

+- DMDMARTZ – Marital status (recoded to married vs not married)
+- DMDEDUC2 – Education level (recoded to bachelor’s degree or higher vs less than bachelor’s)
+- RIDAGEYR – Age in years
+- BPXOSY3 – Systolic blood pressure
+- PAD680 – Minutes of sedentary behavior (cleaned: removed 7777, 9999, and missing)
+- WHD020 – Self-reported weight (cleaned: removed 7777, 9999, and missing)

+## Analyses

+The notebook is organized by question:

+1. **Marital status vs education (association)**
+   - Question: Is there an association between marital status and education level?
+   - Variables: DMDMARTZ (recoded), DMDEDUC2 (recoded)
+   - Method: Chi-square test of independence
+   - Output: Contingency table and chi-square results, plus a short interpretation.

+2. **Sedentary time by marital status**
+   - Question: Is there a difference in mean sedentary behavior time between married and not married participants?
+   - Variables: DMDMARTZ (recoded), PAD680 (cleaned)
+   - Method: Two-sample t-test (or appropriate alternative, depending on assumptions)
+   - Output: Descriptive stats, visualization (e.g., boxplot), and interpretation.

+3. **Effects of age and marital status on systolic blood pressure**
+   - Question: How do age and marital status affect systolic blood pressure?
+   - Variables: RIDAGEYR, DMDMARTZ (recoded), BPXOSY3
+   - Method: Regression or ANOVA-style model including age and marital status
+   - Output: Model summary and brief explanation of effects.

+4. **Correlation between weight and sedentary time**
+   - Question: Is there a correlation between self-reported weight and minutes of sedentary behavior?
+   - Variables: WHD020 (cleaned), PAD680 (cleaned)
+   - Method: Correlation analysis (Pearson or Spearman)
+   - Output: Correlation coefficient, scatterplot, and interpretation.

+5. **Creative question**
+   - Question: [Briefly state your custom question here.]
+   - Variables: [List variables used.]
+   - Method: [Chi-square, t-test, ANOVA, or correlation.]
+   - Output: Summary of results and interpretation.

+## How to Run

+1. Open the notebook (`nhanes_inferential_2021_23.ipynb`) in Google Colab or Jupyter.
+2. Run the cells from top to bottom to:
+   - Load and clean the NHANES data
+   - Recode variables
+   - Perform each of the five analyses
+   - View tables, plots, and written summaries